-- To reduce the percentage of speed-related fatal crashes and injuries to 30% by the end of calendar year 2007. - To reduce the high level of crashes due to the Virgin Island's five predominant contributing factors as referenced in Table PT-1, by 30% with an emphasis on speeding.
+- Reduce the number of traffic crashes by 10% for FY'08 - To reduce the percentage of speed related fatal crashes and injuries to 30% by the end of calendar year 2008. - Reduce the amount of crashes caused by the disregard of red lights and stop signs and failure to yield the right of way. - Trans mattic investigator in traffic related courses. - To reduce the high level of crushes due to the Virgin Island's four predominant contributing factors as referenced in Table P1-1, by 30% with an emphasis on speeding.

-- To provide planning, coordination, and evaluation for projects funded under the Police traffic Services Program. - To increase enforcement of violations that result in the majority of the Territory's crashes, and to assist the VI Police Department with traffic enforcement resources such as equipment, training and overtime funding. - To assist the VIPD with traffic safety public awareness efforts. - To provide the resources necessary to support territory-wide law enforcement training.
+- To increase speed enforcement and arrests by 30% by FY'08. - ◆ Increase traffic light and stop sign enforcement by 10° a with monitoring. - Increase monitoring of unmarked intersection by 10% by FY'08. - Select a number of traffic investigative coursed for officers to attend. - To provide planning, coordination, and evaluation for projects funded under the Police Traffic Services Program. - To increase enforcement of violations that result in the majority of the Territory's crashes, and to assist the VI Police Department with traffic enforcement resources such as equipment, training and overtime funding. - To assist the VIPD with traffic safety public awareness efforts. - To provide the resources necessary to support territory wide law enforcement training.